This is from a couple trips up Cavitt Creek as I headed towards Shadow Falls. Here's what I found.

 At around 270' x 150', it's not the biggest lake, but it is very remote.

 Right when I made it down close to the lake, the frogs quit.
-The one on the right started back up quickly, the one on the left was a bit more cautious.
-While I was kneeling to look at a flower, the frogs suddenly stopped just as they had when I approached.
+The ones on the right of me started back up quickly, the ones on the left were a bit more cautious.
+As I stood at a flower for a couple minutes, they resumed the chorus.
+While I was kneeling to look at that flower, the frogs suddenly stopped just as they had when I approached.
 It is a somewhat nerve-jingling transition, not knowing if a bear or mountain lion or person had wandered in.
 Nothing seemed to be approaching, so I carried on.
 (I did drive up and around to the other side of the lake and saw pile after pile of cougar scat, though.
 I'm guessing there's a permanent resident right near here.)
 Eventually, I was turned back by the most intimidating and dangerous non-bipedal creature in the forest: bees.